Impact Training

 Here are a few direct quotes:

-You need to take a proactive and comprehensive approach, identifying your flaws and also what communication skills you need to have to be successful as a leader.
+Therefore, You need to take a proactive and comprehensive approach to dealing with this problem.
+Begin by identifying your flaws and also what communication skills you need to have to be successful as a leader.

 Also, try to determine your communication style and the extent to which it is helping or hindering your business success.

-Learn your key business communication skills and use them.
-These will vary from person to person and will depend on the nature of your business.
+One last thing, key business communication skills vary from person to person and will depend on the nature of your business.

 But what is marketing?